Sound-Linux-More/bjxa/README.rst

 the build tree, you can use autoconf's ``configure`` script.
 Command-line arguments to the ``bootstrap`` script are passed to ``configure``.

+By default the ``bootstrap`` script configures the build tree to include .NET support.
+To only build the C library from git, pass the ``--without-dotnet`` argument to the ``bootstrap`` execution.

 For code coverage, the simplest way to get a report is as follows::

    $ path/to/bjxa/bootsrap --enable-lcov
    $ make lcov
    $ xdg-open lcov/index.html

-One goal is to maintain the 100% coverage of the library.
+One goal is to maintain the 100% coverage of the C library.